Parents Supporting Parents

 Parents Supporting Parents meets every Monday evening.
 Meetings start at 6:30pm, except on the first Monday of each month when they start at 7:00pm.
 There will be no meeting if the Monday falls on a holiday.

-Meetings are held at 5 Bates Road Mashpee, MA (between Woodruff's Art Supply and the Pet Store -- additional parking in rear of building).
+When possible, in-person meetings will resume at 5 Bates Road Mashpee, MA (between Woodruff's Art Supply and the Pet Store -- additional parking in rear of building).

 Lisa grew up in the city of Boston as the oldest of 5 children.
 She attended Catholic schools and served as an alter girl in the local community hospital.
 She graduated in 1984 from an all-girls Catholic high school.